CIRSS/yw-web-app/README.md

 ## Overview

 The purpose of this repo to enable the service supporting the YesWorkflow web application to be run on any computer that has Git, Docker, and GNU Make installed.
 The versions of Java and Graphviz required to run the service are preinstalled in a Docker image associated with this repo.
 This Docker image is used automatically by the targets in the Makefile as needed.
-Makefile targets that use the Docker image mount the working directory within the running container.
-Any changes made to repository contents are reflected in the running container.
-The Makefile in the top-level directory of the repository provides the means for running the service, as well as for rebuilding the required Docker image.
+The Makefile in the top-level directory of the repository provides the means for running the service and rebuilding the required Docker image if necessary.

 ## Running the service